cern-it-efp/EOSC-Testsuite/README.rst

 ``21.X - latest``

-- Included Terraform support to deploy on: Ionos, CloudSigma,
+- Included (Terraform) support to deploy on: Ionos, CloudSigma,

+- Updated CPU Benchmark: using new Hepscore based implementation.

 ``21.4 - latest``